 San Pietro extra moenia, Spoleto, Romanesque church building at southern entrance, Spoleto, Italy

-San Pietro extra moenia is a Romanesque church at the southern entrance of Spoleto featuring three aisles separated by columns with round arches connecting to side chapels.
-Each chapel contains decorative altars integrated into the overall design of the interior space.
+San Pietro extra moenia is a Romanesque church located just outside the old city walls, at the southern entrance of Spoleto.
+The interior is divided into three aisles separated by columns with round arches, leading to side chapels each with its own altar.

 The community of curious travelers